 - Any remaining general education core and CAS degree requirements.

 - Any deficiencies for the major/minor.
 Students are referred to their faculty advisor for any questions pertaining to major or minor potions of the degree audit.

 - Remaining minimum hours, junior/senior level hours, residence requirements, the minimum major and minor hours, and grade-point average.

 If students have not already met with the faculty advisor for their program to review the major/minor portions of the degree audit, then they are encouraged to do as soon as the application for graduation is submitted.

 There are several other important components of the graduation process that the student is solely responsible for completing:

-- All students are required to take the ETS-Proficiency Profile (EPP), administered by the Assessment Office.
+- All students are required to take HEIghten, administered by the Assessment Office.

 - Students with majors must complete the Major Field Exam, if it is required for their program.

 - Students should review their degree audit every semester to make sure they are still making progress towards graduating during the semester for which they have applied.